Yerba Mate Tea Bag Cocktails to Try

 Refreshing Brews for Every Palate

-Try a citrus sparkler by mixing chilled brew with fresh lemon juice and agave syrup.
-Add soda water for fizz and garnish with rosemary.
-Prefer something fruity?
-Blend frozen mango, pineapple, and spinach with ice-cold infusion for a tropical green smoothie.
+Try a citrus sparkler: mix 150 ml cold-brewed mate with 20 ml fresh lemon juice and 10 ml agave syrup.
+Add soda water for fizz and garnish with a rosemary sprig.
+Prefer something tropical?
+Blend frozen mango, pineapple, and spinach with 120 ml cold-brewed yerba mate and ice for a naturally caffeinated green smoothie that supports an active morning routine.

 Iced tea mocktails shine with customizable ingredients.
 Steep two tea bags in cold water overnight, then mix with muddled berries or cucumber slices.
-A dash of ginger syrup adds warmth without overpowering the drink’s natural earthiness.
+A dash of ginger syrup adds warmth without overpowering the drink's natural earthiness — and the result pairs well with brunch spreads or afternoon snacks.

 Science-Backed Wellness Perks